11th Coast Regiment, Royal New Zealand Artillery

 The 11th Coast Regiment, Royal New Zealand Artillery was a territorial coastal artillery regiment of the New Zealand Army based at Godley Head.
-The regiment was formed in 1940 as 11th Heavy Regiment, New Zealand Artillery and controlled the coastal defence batteries around Lyttleton Harbour.
+The regiment was formed in 1940 as 11th Heavy Regiment, New Zealand Artillery and controlled the coastal defence batteries around Lyttelton Harbour.
 The regiment was progressively expanded and by the end of the war had batteries all over the upper North Island.
 The regiment was reduced to a cadre in 1957 and disbanded in 1967, along with the other coastal artillery regiments (9th and 10th).

 History

-Since the First World War, the coastal defences of Lyttleton had come under a single battery, 23 Heavy Battery (23 Coast Battery prior to 1934).
+Since the First World War, the coastal defences of Lyttelton had come under a single battery, 23 Heavy Battery (23 Coast Battery prior to 1934).
 In March 1940, 23 Heavy Battery was broken up into three batteries and the overall force increased in manpower.
-The 11th Heavy Regiment was formed in July 1940 to command the Lyttleton defence batteries, which included both coastal artillery and anti-aircraft artillery.
+The 11th Heavy Regiment was formed in July 1940 to command the Lyttelton defence batteries, which included both coastal artillery and anti-aircraft artillery.
 In 1941, the regiment was expanded to include the coastal artillery batteries which covered other ports in the South Island, however in May 1943, 82, 141 and 142 batteries were detached and become 13th Coast Regiment.
 These batteries returned in December when 13th Coast Regiment was disbanded.
 At its peak size in 1943, the regiment consisted of nine batteries: